Mathematical Modeling of the Molting Process

 Molting and Migration

-Migration is “a large-scale, seasonal and bidirectional movement of animals” (Barta et al., 2008).
+Migration is “a large-scale, seasonal and bidirectional movement of ” (Barta et al., 2008).
 Resources are unequally distributed in space and time; therefore, animals need to migrate to have the best possible resources (Barta et al., 2008).
 Birds, particularly, migrate between a breeding location and another location where they can spend the remaining of the year (Barta et al., 2008).
 Molting, as another key life event of birds, costs large amount of energy and time.
 As a result, it may have conflicts with other activities such as reproduction and migration (Barta et al., 2008).
 Short and highly productive summers are usually used by long-distance bird migrants for reproduction.
 However, since molting significantly improves feather quality and therefore flight performance, molting often needs to be done in summers before migration as well (Barta et al., 2008).
 There are two main molting-migration strategies (Ginn & Melville, 1983, Jenni & Winkler, 1994, as cited in Barta et al., 2008): molting can occur in the summer instantly after breeding, or after arrival in the wintering location.

 Model of Optimal Molting Strategies